13th May 2019

 Do Dental Implants Break?

-Dental implants are made of ceramic or porcelain because the materials look and feel just like real teeth.
+Dental implants in London are made of ceramic or porcelain because the materials look and feel just like real teeth.
 Unfortunately, this may mean they break or chip occasionally.
 Just like real teeth, they are not invincible and are subject to damage and wear and tear.
 Dental implants can break under traumatic circumstances just like your natural teeth but taking care of them will greatly lessen the chances of them coming to any harm.
-We’re doing to tell you exactly what to do if your dental implants break.
+We’re doing this to tell you exactly what to do if your dental implants break.

 How can dental implants break?

-Before we jump right into this, lets take a look at the materials used to create your tooth replacement.
-There are three different parts: the implant placed in the jawbone (the titanium screw), the connective abutment, and the dental crown itself (the part made of ceramic or porcelain that looks like a tooth).
+Before we jump right into this, let’s take a look at the materials used to create your tooth replacement.
+There are three different parts: the dental implant placed in the jawbone (the titanium screw), the connective abutment, and the dental crown itself (the part made of ceramic or porcelain that looks like a tooth).
 Now we’ve got these key parts down, let’s look at the stress they can come under.

 Your crown and abutment may suffer some damage when they come under too much pressure.
-Don’t worry, this isn’t the kind of pressure creating by eating or chewing, because they’re specifically designed to withstand this kind of pressure.
+Don’t worry, this isn’t the kind of pressure created by eating or chewing, because they’re specifically designed to withstand this kind of pressure.
 No, the pressure we’re talking about is applying quite a bit of force through your teeth.
 For example, if you bite open plastic packing or remove clothing labels with your teeth, you might dislodge your abutment or crack your crown.
 Your natural teeth can very easily chip while doing these sorts of things, so break this habit for longer-lasting dental implants.

 The dental implant itself, the root embedded in your jaw, can break or fail if too much pressure is applied to it before it has fully bonded with your jawbone.
 After we place your root for the first time, we always wait for weeks or even months before placing your dental crown to lessen the likelihood of this failure.